annettewairimu/Data-Analytics-Portfolio/01_reasoning-through-data/README.md

 ### Housing Listings

-How does housing price vary by number of bedrooms (sale and rent)?
+How does price change as the number of bedrooms increases?

 How do prices compare across estates for similar house types?